noamalu/Ecommerce-System/docs/README.md

 - Controls access rights within the system, determining who can perform specific actions based on roles and permissions.

 ### Strategy: PurchaseStrategy
-- Defines various purchasing tactics and strategies, allowing dynamic changes to how purchases are handled based on business rules or customer behavior.
+- Defines various purchasing tactics and strategies, allowing dynamic changes to how purchases are handled.

 ### Component: Order
 - Manages order life cycles from creation through completion, including details such as order contents, status, and customer information.